Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Convenient diagrams and nice moves

 \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:MainConv}] Suppose that $(\Sigma _i , \alphak _i, \betak _i )$ are essential pair-of-pants diagrams (corresponding to Heegaard decompositions ${\mathcal {U}}_i$) giving rise to convenient Heegaard diagrams $\DD _i$ ($i=1,2$).
-According to the Reidemesiter--Singer theorem, the Heegaard decompositions ${\mathcal {U}}_1$ and ${\mathcal {U}}_2$ admit a common stabilization, which we will denote by ${\mathcal {U}}$.
-Let $(\Sigma , \alphak ^i , \betak ^i )$ denote the essential pair-of-pants diagram compatibe with ${\mathcal {U}}$ we get by stabilizing the essential pair-of-pants diagram $(\Sigma _i , \alphak _i , \betak _i)$.
+According to the Reidemesiter--Singer Theorem \cite{R,S} (see also \cite{saul}), the Heegaard decompositions ${\mathcal {U}}_1$ and ${\mathcal {U}}_2$ admit isotopic stabilizations.
+Let $(\Sigma , \alphak ^i , \betak ^i )$ denote the essential pair-of-pants diagram compatibe with the common Heegaard decomposition ${\mathcal {U}}$ we get by stabilizing the essential pair-of-pants diagram $(\Sigma _i , \alphak _i , \betak _i)$.
 Choose a convenient diagram $\DD ^i$ derived from $(\Sigma , \alphak ^i, \betak ^i)$.
 According to Theorem~\ref{thm:nicestab}, the convenient diagrams $\DD_i$ and $\DD ^i$ are nicely connected for $i=1,2$.
 On the other hand, $\DD ^1$ and $\DD ^2$ are now convenient diagrams corresponding to the same Heegaard decomposition, hence by Theorem~\ref{t:fixHD} these diagrams are nicely connected.
 Since being nicely connected is transitive, the above argument shows that the convenient diagrams $\DD_1$ and $\DD_2$ are nicely connected, concluding the proof. \end{proof}